 Cassette tapes "won" market share over most of the other analog audio formats, because they were durable and convenient, not because they had the best sound quality.
 However, cassette tapes, and all analog audio formats, have now "lost" to digital recording, because of the quality of digital, and the preservation of quality when making copies.
 CDs were the first mass-market digital media to gain wide acceptance, and vehicles were soon equipped with CD players rather than cassette players.
 Now, however, CDs are losing ground to the smaller format flash drives.
 While it is harder to put a meaningful label on the outside of a flash drive, some of them can hold 100s or 1000s more songs.

 All cassette tapes wear over time.
 While fairly durable, every time a cassette is played, there is an imperceptible loss of quality.
 With sufficient playback, the loss becomes perceptible.
 Every copy process also loses quality.
 Even if you keep a master copy just to make 2nd-generation copies from, you have to play the master copy to make the 2nd-generation copies, so early 2nd-generation copies have better quality than later 2nd-generation copies.

 I have digitized all of my audio collection, and now have them on CDs, and on the hard disk of my computer.
-I no longer have a tape player in either of my vehicles.
+I no longer have a tape player in any of my vehicles.
 I don't expect to ever again purchase a recording on cassette tape.